daveharshpro/ScopeXAssessment/README.md

 **Disclaimer:** Since I was asked to conduct exploratory testing, I have mentioned a limited number of bugs in the bug sheet.
 I found more bugs, but due to time constraints, I have not documented them.

 ### Automation Testing
-Automation is implemented using **JavaScript and TypeScript** with Playwright.
+Automation is implemented using **JavaScript** with Playwright.
 The automation covers:
 - Login with a registered user.
 - Adding a recipient.
 - Logout.